Kia Stonic SUV - Engines, drive & performance

 Kia Stonic petrol engines

-Given the turbocharged 1.0-litre petrol engine is both more powerful and more efficient than the now-discontinued 1.4-litre petrol, it’s not surprising that Kia axed the latter The 1.0-litre petrol produces 118bhp and gets the car from 0-60mph in a respectable 9.9 seconds (compared to a lethargic 12.2 seconds for the old 1.4-litre engine).
+Given the turbocharged 1.0-litre petrol engine is both more powerful and more efficient than the now-discontinued 1.4-litre petrol, it’s not surprising that Kia axed the latter.
+The 1.0-litre petrol produces either 99bhp or 118bhp and the latter gets the car from 0-60mph in a respectable 10.4 seconds (compared to a lethargic 12.2 seconds for the old 1.4-litre engine).

-The 1.0-litre petrol is quieter and more responsive than the diesel, too, which makes it our pick of the engines on offer.
-It's a touch rattly when you first start it up, but settles down at cruising speed, while the six-speed gearbox is rarely anything than slick and effortless between gears.
+The 1.0-litre petrol is quiet and responsive too.
+It's a touch rattly when you first start it up, but settles down at cruising speed, while the six-speed gearbox is rarely anything other than slick and effortless between gears.
 There’s a seven-speed dual-clutch automatic gearbox option (on all but the ‘2’ trim), which is a good choice if you need an auto or spend lots of time in stop-start traffic.

-The 1.6-litre CRDi produces 113bhp and claims a 0-60mph time of 10.5 seconds.
-While it’s got noticeably more pulling power than the petrol engines, it just isn’t as fun to use as the 1.0-litre turbo and is prone to an intrusive droning noise at cruising speeds.
+The 1.6-litre CRDi produced 113bhp and claimed a 0-60mph time of 10.5 seconds when it was available.
+While it had noticeably more pulling power than the petrol engines, it wasn't as fun to use as the 1.0-litre turbo and was prone to an intrusive droning noise at cruising speeds.